psDevUK/powershellmagic/ActiveDirectory.md

 ## Bonus solution

 The bonus feature is putting this to even more use.
-If you have managed Active Directory you most likely have been asked that you want **userB** to have the same permissions or access as **userA** now I know a lot of people do tend to just copy accounts, but that is not best practices as you do not know exactly what you are copying, and if userB account already exists in ACtive Directory you do not want to be deleting that account and creating a new copied account as it will get a new GUID and will not match the cloud linked Active Directory account anymore and well it might seem a simple solution, but in this instance it is most certainly not the best solution or idea.
+If you have managed Active Directory you most likely have been asked that you want **userB** to have the same permissions or access as **userA** now I know a lot of people do tend to just copy accounts, but that is not best practices as you do not know exactly what you are copying, and if userB account already exists in Active Directory you do not want to be deleting that account and creating a new copied account as it will get a new GUID and will not match the cloud linked Active Directory account anymore and well it might seem a simple solution, but in this instance it is most certainly not the best solution or idea.

 So to achieve being able to say automatically give userB everything that userA has we can simply add a few more lines of code: